West End Records: History

 It was founded by Mel Cheren and Ed Kushins in 1976 and the label went on to define the sound of New York City in the heyday of disco.
 That sound eventually filtered to dance floors and clubs across the country and around the world.
-West End released disco hits like Taana Gardner's "Heartbeat," Karen Young's "Hot Shot," Loose Joints' "Is It All Over My Face," Barbara Mason's "Another Man," and The NYC Peech Boys' "Don't Make Me Wait”.
+West End released disco hits like Taana Gardner's "Heartbeat"(1979), Karen Young's "Hot Shot," Loose Joints' "Is It All Over My Face," Barbara Mason's "Another Man," and The NYC Peech Boys' "Don't Make Me Wait”.
 These titles, along with many others in the West End Records catalog, went on to become some of the most sampled songs in music history.
+Label released Bombers and DJ Nori also.

 In 1992, a UK music production and remix team called West End produced numerous UK #1 Club Chart hits influenced by the style of the West End Records label and associated Garage sound.

-Samples of West End Records' titles appear in productions of million selling artists: Jennifer Lopez, Notorious B.I.G, Ja Rule, Ini Kamoze, DMX and many others.
+Samples of West End Records' titles appear in productions of million selling artists: Treacherous Three, De La Soul, Jennifer Lopez, Notorious B.I.G, Ja Rule, Ini Kamoze, DMX and many others.
 West End's music is found in such films as "The Cookout" (Lions Gate Films, 2004), "Honey" (Universal Pictures, 2003), "Loving Jezebel" (Shooting Gallery, 1999), "Reversal of Fortune" (Warner Bros, 1990) and much more.
 West End's music has also been featured on such television programs as "The Ellen DeGeneres Show", "Queer Eye for the Straight Girl", and "Showtime at the Apollo".